 Ingredients

-Butter, Flour, Levaner, Eggs, and Buttermilk make a perfect basic biscuit.
+Butter, Flour, leavening, Eggs, and Buttermilk make a perfect basic biscuit.
 I then like to add some Irish White Cheddar and breakfast sausage right into the biscuit dough.
 This is a great opportunity to use some leftover sausage or even bacon.

-And while the type of cheese may be interchangeable and you could use any sausage or bacon you like, one constant remains, this biscuit is amazing!
+And while the type of cheese may be interchangeable and you could use any sausage or bacon you like, one constant remains: this biscuit is amazing!

 Method

-If you are making this recipe intentionally, first cook the sausage so it can cool then chop it up into small pieces.
+If you are making this recipe intentionally, first cook the sausage so it can cool, then chop it up into small pieces.
 It should be cool, and I often times use some leftovers from weekend breakfasts when making this recipe.
 Then start making the biscuit dough by cutting the butter into the dry ingredients.

-Then add the cheese and cooled sausage to the bowl, and mix with the wet ingredients until a uniformed mixture forms.
+Then add the cheese and cooled sausage to the bowl, and mix with the wet ingredients until a uniform mixture forms.
 Then turn the dough out onto a well-floured surface and press it flat.

 Do a letter fold to the dough, then repeat the process unit it has been folded twice.
 Then press the dough out to about 1 inch thick and cut it into 3-inch squares.

 Then cut a circle out of the middle using a biscuit cutter and chill the dough for 30 minutes.
 When ready, bake the biscuits for about 15 minutes.
 Then quickly crack one room-temperature egg into each biscuit.
-Season each with salt and pepper and some extra cheese and continue baking for 7-8 minutes till the egg is just set.
+Season each with salt and pepper and some extra cheese, and continue baking for 7-8 minutes till the egg is just set.

 Notes & Tips